rambutan tree

 Rambutan tree care should see your tree produce fruit with a red spiky exterior and flesh that tastes a little like grapes with a slight strawberry flavour.
 Indeed the rambutan tree (Nephelium lappacium) is closely related to the lychee and longan.
 Consequently, the rambutan trees produce red spiky fruit that have lychee like flesh.

 The rambutan originated from the Malaysian−Indonesian region.
-Firstly, they became widely cultivated in other southeast Asia countries, such as Thailand, Myanmar, Sri Lanka, Malaysia, Indonesia, Singapore, and the Philippines.
-Subsequently, they have spread across the globe.
+Firstly, they became widely cultivated in other southeast Asian countries, such as Thailand, Myanmar, Sri Lanka, Malaysia, Indonesia, Singapore, and the Philippines.
+Subsequently the rambutan has spread across the globe.

 Rambutan Tree Varieties